 “The Lord reigneth; let the people tremble: he that sitteth between the cherubims; let the earth be moved.”
 (Psalm 99:1)

 The prophet Ezekiel actually witnessed this.
 In Ezekiel chapter 1, he describes seeing four cherubim with four wings and four faces each.
 These faces seem to represent the power and glory of God as depicted in Christ as Servant, King, Son of Man, and Sovereign God.
-In Ezekiel 10, he records seeing them in a vision with the throne of God appearing just in between them, above their heads.
+In Ezekiel 10, he records seeing the cherubim in a vision with the throne of God appearing just in between them, above their heads.

 In Ezekiel 28:14, God goes on to address the “anointed cherub that covereth”, seemingly a veiled reference to Satan and his original position in heaven before he sinned.
 This gives us key information as to God’s intended role for the cherubim: “Covereth” is defined, “To entwine as a screen; by implication to fence in, cover over, protect; Cover, defense, defend, hedge in, join together, shut up.”
-(Strong’s #H5526) This would explain the cherubims’ overshadowing wings which “covered” the mercy seat and that were embroidered on the veil covering the Holy of Holies.
+(Strong’s #H5526) This would explain the cherubims’ overshadowing wings that “covered” the mercy seat and that were embroidered on the veil covering the Holy of Holies.

 In Genesis 3:24, we see the cherubim guarding the tree of life after Adam and Eve fell into a state of sin and were cast out of the garden.
 Perhaps a symbolic picture of this is the cherubim that were embroidered on the veil that covered the Holy of Holies.
 (Exodus 26:31)